mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>You can now assign Adobe Experience Platform Unified Tags to your landing pages, templates, content fragments and subscription lists, in addition to campaigns and journeys.
-This allows you to easily classify them, and improve search and navigation in all lists.
-This feature is currently in now GA (General Available).</p>
+<p>In addition to campaigns and journeys, you can now assign Adobe Experience Platform Unified Tags to your landing pages, templates, content fragments, and subscription lists.
+This allows you to easily classify them, and improve search and navigation in all lists. </p>
 <img src="assets/do-not-localize/campaigns-tag.gif"/>
 <p>For more information, refer to the <a href="../start/search-filter-categorize.md#tags">detailed documentation</a>.</p>
 </td>